 But I’m going to focus on just one thing – here is a graph that gets to the heart of what is going on in terms of the functioning of the economy.

 This graph shows the marked and continued fall in wages as a share of GDP in the United States over the last 50 years.
 Global data isn’t available, but America is the largest economy in the world and the dollar is the international currency.
 You will find the same picture in every other G20 country, though not always with such a steep decline.

-Imagine your parents and grandparents sitting comfortably on the left hand side of the graph, earning enough to be comfortably off and building up a secure defined benefits pension.
+Imagine your parents and grandparents sitting comfortably under the line on the left hand side of the graph, earning enough to be comfortably off and building up a secure defined benefits pension.
 Your children are squashed in under the line on the right hand side of the graph, raised in an era of financial strife and with a worrying, uncertain future ahead of them.

 If you read the previous section of the blog, you will know that GDP measures the value of everything produced in a country.
 It is calculated by measuring the value of all final consumption and investment goods sold, and also the value of changes in inventory.
 That expenditure then becomes income for someone else, so the total GDP expenditure will always equal the income generated by that expenditure (explained here).
 And all income comprises either wages or profits.

-So what this graph is telling you is that, year-on-year, a significantly higher proportions of income is flowing to profits rather than wages.
+So what this graph is telling you is that, year-on-year, a significantly higher proportion of income is flowing to profits rather than wages.
 This is a global phenomenon – the workers of the world are getting a continually reducing share of the pie.

 And this is what is driving the rise of the 1% – this is why incomes for half the world remain static but continue to climb for the richest 1%.
 We are often told that low wages will drive economic growth and enable more people to be employed.
 The next section of the blog will explain in detail why this proposition is wrong – but for now I just want to point out that this graph is showing us that low wages simply enables more profit to flow to the owners of businesses.